techfolios/template-old/essays/not-frame-wood-its-framework.md

 ---
 layout: essay
 type: essay
-title: Not Framewood, It's Framework
+title: Not Frame-wood, It's Framework
 date: 2017-10-05
 labels:
   - Web Application
   - Framework
   - Meme
 ---
-## WHAT IS A FRAMEWORK?
+## What is a framework?

 For most people, when they think of framework, the first thing that comes to mind is a skeleton structure that is used as a guide to build houses and such.
 However in programming world, it's not that much different.
 In fact, it's almost the same idea.